opendocsg/opendoc-state-courts-practice-directions-2021/PART-04-CASE-MANAGEMENT-AND-COURT-ALTERNATIVE-DISPUTE-RESOLUTION.md

 >>(ii) the Court ADR Form ([Form 6](https://epd-statecourts-2021.opendoc.gov.sg/Forms/Appendix%20A1/Form%206.pdf) of Appendix A1 to these Practice Directions) in order to facilitate a considered decision on Court alternative dispute resolution (“**Court ADR**”) options.
 The Court ADR Form must be read and completed by each party.
 If there is a solicitor acting for the party, the solicitor must also complete the Form; and

->>(iii) the completed checklist enclosed to the Civil Simplified CC Notice.
+>>(iii) the completed checklist enclosed with the Civil Simplified CC Notice.

 (5) The purpose of the Civil Simplified CC is for the Court to consider all available options for the resolution of the case jointly with the parties.
 In order for the Civil Simplified CC to be effective and fruitful, the solicitors having conduct of the matter should take all necessary instructions from their clients to achieve an amicable resolution of the matter (including exploring the use of any appropriate Court ADR modality), and comply with all directions (including those at Practice Direction 36(3) above), prior to attending the first Civil Simplified CC.